 - 5.1.
-The animals for export must be loaded onto vehicles cleaned with a disinfectant and transported directly to the port of embarkation.
-During transit from the pre-embarkation quarantine facility to the port of embarkation and loading, the animals must not come into contact with any animals or equipment used with animals of a lesser health status. - 5.2.
+The animals for export must be loaded onto vehicles cleaned with a disinfectant and transported under seal directly to the port of embarkation.
+During transit from the preembarkation quarantine facility to the port of embarkation and loading, the animals must not come into contact with any animals or equipment used with animals of a lesser health status. - 5.2.
 No animals other than those animals intended for export to the United States are permitted aboard the transporting aircraft or vessel. - 5.3.
-Upon arrival at the first U.S. port, all hay, straw, bedding, manure, and similar material accompanying the animals (except pelleted feed stored separate and apart from the animals) must be removed and incinerated and the animal area and equipment cleaned with a disinfectant. - 5.4.
-All required certification relating to the health of the animals, tests conducted, cleaning and disinfecting, hay and bedding and original USDA import permit shall accompany the qualifying ruminants to the U.S. port of entry. - 5.5.
-No stops or ports of call are permitted except those in items 7 and 10 of the U.S. import permit. - 5.6.
+The shipping containers housing the animal(s) will be wrapped underneath and up the side to a minimum height of two (2) feet with heavy gauge, impermeable plastic to prevent contact of bedding or wastes with the environment or be specifically designed to contain bedding and waste. - 5.4.
+Upon arrival at the first U.S. port, all hay, straw, bedding, manure, and similar material accompanying the animals (except pelleted feed stored separate and apart from the animals) must be removed and incinerated and the animal area and equipment cleaned with a disinfectant. - 5.5.
+All required certification relating to the health of the animals, tests conducted, cleaning and disinfecting, hay and bedding and original USDA import permit shall accompany the qualifying ruminants to the U.S. port of entry. - 5.6.
+No stops or ports of call are permitted except those in items 7 and 10 of the U.S. import permit. - 5.7.
 The captain of the transporting vehicle must have been advised of all transportation requirements.